-The mission of the Department of Finance is to provide business students with the financial management and analytical skills to become successful managers and leaders in a technology oriented global environment.
-The vision of the Department of Finance is to offer innovative programs that prepare diverse students for professional careers in the financial services industry and provide solutions to global business challenges.
+The mission of the Finance program is to provide business students with the financial management and analytical skills to become successful managers and leaders in a technology oriented global environment.
+The vision of the Finance program is to offer innovative programs that prepare diverse students for professional careers in the financial services industry and provide solutions to global business challenges.

-The Finance Department curriculum is designed to provide students with tools required for careers in financial management in corporations, financial services industry, and not-for-profit organizations.
+The Finance program curriculum is designed to provide students with tools required for careers in financial management in corporations, financial services industry, and not-for-profit organizations.
 The courses offered emphasize on empirical application and managerial decision-making in all areas of finance including insurance and real estate.
-The concentration in Finance; Finance and Financial Planning (dual concentrations); and Accounting and Finance (dual concentrations) are designed to equip students with the breadth of knowledge required to become effective financial analysts, planner, and managers in a rapidly changing global economic and technological environment.
+The concentration in Finance; Finance and Financial Planning Dual Concentration; and Accounting and Finance Dual Concentration are designed to equip students with the breadth of knowledge required to become effective financial analysts, planner, and managers in a rapidly changing global economic and technological environment.